Winter safety checks

 Comply with smoke alarm legislation

 Property managers/owners and tenants have obligations to ensure fire safety in rental premises.
 All rental properties across Queensland must be fitted with interconnected smoke alarms to ensure people and property are kept safe.
-Penalties apply if you do not comply with smoke alarm laws.
+Penalties apply for not complying with smoke alarm laws.

 Now is the perfect time to test and clean smoke alarms as well as replace any flat or nearly flat batteries.
 Be sure to notify your property manager/owner immediately if a smoke alarm is not working, for a reason other than battery failure.